 Top TEN #10 – Be the Challenger

 If you’ve not read The Challenger Sale by Dixon and Adamson, I highly recommend it.
-Not since Neil Rackham’s SPIN Selling have I come across a better sales book.
+Not since Neil Rackham’s SPIN Selling have I come across a comparable book on sales.
 Given that its origins are from the previous financial crisis, it’s more relevant today than when it was published in 2011.

 Why I like it: